-Research and practical experience in the continued and evolutionary use of structure; effective methodologies on urbanity, transportation; and integrated technologies for sustainability.
+Research and practical experience in the continued and evolutionary life of structures and communities; effective methodologies on urbanity, transportation; and integrated technologies for sustainability.

 Regarded as one of the top professionals in the US.
 Under James' direction, the restoration of Main Street Railroad Station, in Richmond, Virginia, was awarded the Restoration Project of the Year.
 While specializing in restoration and the re-use of historic structures, James has also completed projects for museums, universities, schools, cultural arts centers, educational nature centers, churches, public parks, memorial fountains, hospitality, residences, federal, state, and local governments, and private residences.